481 homes (319 market rent and 165 affordable rent)

 Consultation on minor amendments

-In order to formalise these changes, we are submitting a Section 73 application for minor material amendments to the consented scheme, these amendments relate exclusively to the station.
+In order to formalise these changes, we are submitting a second Section 73 application for minor material amendments to the consented scheme.